 BYU LawStories on the Mainstage is a national storytelling event that takes place each year at BYU Law in Provo, Utah.
 It is an opportunity for law students across the country to meld law, personal experience, and the art of storytelling in the written and oral forms.
 Interested students are invited to write a true story about their life and the law.
-Up to ten storytellers will be selected to perform at a live event.
+Up to ten storytellers are selected to perform at a live event.

-Selected storytellers from around the nation will receive:
+Selected storytellers from around the nation receive:

 • A $500 award